Alfred Meyer: Career in Nazi Germany

 The Nazi Party was still extremely weak in Westphalia during the late 1920s, and had only about three hundred members in the city of Gelsenkirchen during this period.
 On 1 April 1928, Meyer joined the Party (membership number 28,738).
 As an early Party member, he would later be awarded the Golden Party Badge.
 Later that year, he rose to the position of Ortsgruppenleiter (Local Group Leader) and, on 1 October 1929, he was promoted to Bezirksleiter (District Leader) of the Emscher-Lippe district within Westphalia.
 In November 1929, he was also elected as the only Nazi party representative to the Gelsenkirchen city council where he remained until January 1931.

 In September 1930, Meyer was elected to the Reichstag from electoral constituency 17, Westphalia North, and on 31 January 1931, he was appointed the Nazi Party Gauleiter of the newly-formed Gau Westphalia-North.
 He also became the editor of the local Party newspaper, the Westfälische Landeszeitung Rot-Erde.
-On 24 April 1932, he was elected to the Prussian Landtag and was returned to the Reichstag on 6 November 1932.
-Following the Nazi seizure of power in 1933, Meyer was appointed to the Westphalia Provincial Landtag on 12 March, becoming its president in April.
+On 24 April 1932, he was elected to the Landtag of Prussia and was returned to the Reichstag on 6 November 1932.
+Following the Nazi seizure of power in 1933, Meyer was appointed to the provincial parliament of the Province of Westphalia on 12 March, becoming its president in April.
 On 10 April, he was made the province's plenipotentiary to the Reichsrat, serving until its abolition on 14 February 1934.
 Adolf Hitler appointed him as the federal Reichsstatthalter (Reich Governor) of the German States of Lippe and Schaumburg-Lippe on 16 May 1933.
 He was again returned to the Reichstag at the election of 12 November 1933, retaining his seat until the fall of the Nazi regime.
 On 1 August 1934, he was named to Hans Frank's Academy for German Law.
 Additionally, he also became the Staatsminister (Minister of State) in charge of the state government of Lippe, succeeding Hans-Joachim Riecke, effective 1 February 1936.
 He also was named a Minister of State in the Schaumburg-Lippe government of Landespräsident (State President) Karl Dreier.
-Finally, on 4 November 1938 he was made Oberpräsident of the Prussian Province of Westphalia, thus uniting under his control the highest party and governmental offices in his jurisdictions.
+Finally, on 4 November 1938 he was made Oberpräsident of the Province of Westphalia, thus uniting under his control the highest party and governmental offices in his jurisdictions.
 In the Nazi paramilitary organization, the Sturmabteilung, he was promoted to SA-Gruppenführer on 20 April 1936 and to SA-Obergruppenführer on 9 November 1938.

 On 6 September 1939, Meyer was made Chef der Zivilverwaltung (Chief of Civil Administration) in the West.
 On 29 May 1940 he was appointed Acting Reich Defense Commissioner for Military District VI during the absence in Norway of Josef Terboven.
 On 17 July 1941 he was named Ständiger Stellvertreter (permanent deputy) to Reichsminister Alfred Rosenberg in the newly-established Reich Ministry for the Occupied Eastern Territories (RMO).
 Meyer was responsible for the departments of politics, administration and economics.
 In his role in the East, he used workers that were mainly Jewish for slave labor assigned to a variety of works.